mainfraame/prisma-generator-nestjs-graphql/README.md

 ### Example

-See a generated example [here](./example/src); note, when the output is in a node_modules directory, it will automatically transpile cjs and mjs versions.
+See a generated example [here](https://github.com/mainfraame/prisma-generator-nestjs-graphql/tree/main/example/src); note, when the output is in a node_modules directory, it will automatically transpile cjs and mjs versions.

 ---

 ### Road Map

-- less/greater than filtering
-- createMany
-- deleteMany
-- updateMany
 - authentication guard integration
 - cursor-based pagination
+- gt, gte, lt, lte, notIn, in, not "where" filtering

 #### TODO